XuejianXiong/DHS-data-analysis/README.md

 <br>
 <!-- blank line -->

-This repository is created in order to process DHSs data, and apply advanced AI models for predicting cell- and tissue-specific regulatory elemetns implicated in CVD pathogenesis.
+This repository is created in order to process DHSs data, and apply advanced AI models for predicting cell- and tissue-specific regulatory elements implicated in CVD pathogenesis.

 ## Usage

+### DHS data processing

 First, clone this repository into your local computer: